ethereum/devp2p/caps/eth.md

 is included in a block (and removed from the pool) in between the announcement and the request.

-A peer may respond with an empty list iff none of the hashes match transactions in its pool.
+A peer may respond with an empty list if none of the hashes match transactions in its pool.

 ### GetReceipts (0x0f)